So you are facing criminal prosecution and have pleaded not guilty at the Mention hearing after seeking legal advice. The trial date is coming up.

 Prosecution case closes.
 The Court rules on whether there is a case to answer

 If there is a case to answer, then defence case opens.
 The defendant may testify and he may also call defence witnesses to testify on the defence's version of the events.
 As the burden of proof rests upon the prosecution, the defendant is not obligated to give evidence.
-The advantage of the defendant giving evidence is that if the Court accepts his exculpatory version of events as truthful or possibly truthful, then he may be given the benefit of the doubt and acquitted.
+The advantage of the defendant giving evidence is that if the Court accepts his exculpatory version of events as truthful or possibly truthful, then he may be given the benefit of the doubt and be acquitted.
 The downside of the defendant giving evidence is that he will be cross-examined by the prosecutor, and he may inadvertently admit to the offence in the witness box.
 He may also be found by the Court as not credible or not reliable.

 If the defendant does choose to give evidence, from CPH Legal's experience in both defending and prosecuting, we have devised 4 "Golden Rules":